mckinsey/vizro/vizro-core/docs/pages/get-started/faqs.md

 For a more detailed comparison, it may help to visit the introductory articles of [Dash](https://medium.com/plotly/introducing-dash-5ecf7191b503), [Streamlit](https://towardsdatascience.com/coding-ml-tools-like-you-code-ml-models-ddba3357eace) and [Vizro](https://quantumblack.medium.com/introducing-vizro-a-toolkit-for-creating-modular-data-visualization-applications-3a42f2bec4db), to see how each tool serves a distinct purpose, and could be the best tool of choice.

-## Comparing Vizro with Python packages and business intelligence (BI) tools such as Streamlit, Tableau and PowerBI
+## How does Vizro compare with Python packages and business intelligence (BI) tools such as Streamlit, Tableau and PowerBI

 There are a number of Python packages and BI tools which offer support for visualization applications (such as Streamlit, Plotly/Dash, Tableau and PowerBI).